izderadicka/audioserve-web/README.md

 My idea is that this application should fully replace mobile (Android), client.

-As per now it's definitely 'Work In Progress',  basic things are working, I'm already using it for some time and curious and fearless user are welcomed to try.
+As per now it's still 'Work In Progress',  most things are working, I'm already using it for some time and curious and fearless user are welcomed to try.
 I'm definitely **interested in feedback** so you can log issues on this project.

 For now works better in Chrome/Chromium, but Firefox should be also fine most of the time (ServiceWorker seems to be more "stable" in Chrome).